Bug report #11037

 and added with DB Manager (see PNG image)

-#5 Updated by Nyall Dawson almost 6 years ago
+#5 Updated by Nyall Dawson about 6 years ago

 - Subject changed from Composer/Atlas crash when using spatialite VIEW in coverage layer to DbManager allows users to input missing column names for row id and geometry